Sex is an ‘immutable biological state’, Supreme Court appeal hearing told

 However, their challenge was twice rejected by the Court of Session, which did grant FWS permission to appeal to the UK Supreme Court.

-The Scottish Government said earlier they were unable to comment on live legal proceedings.
+In the Scottish ministers’ written submissions, they argued in this case “the term ‘woman’ where used in the 2018 Act includes a person issued with a full GRC in the acquired gender of female – and excludesa person issued with a full GRC in the acquired gender of male”.

+They argue their statutory guidance is lawful and the appeal should be refused.

-The appeal before Lord Reed, Lord Hodge, Lord Lloyd-Jones, Lady Rose and Lady Simler is expected to last two days.
+The appeal before Lord Reed, Lord Hodge, Lord Lloyd-Jones, Lady Rose and Lady Simler continues.